redustudio/admin/README.md

 This artisan command for running migrations and create user root.

+Now your admin is ready to use, you can see at http://localhost:8000/dashboard via `php artisan serve`.

 ## Configuration

 You can overide config file after you published it on `config/reduvel/admin.php`.